YingHongTham/wormwiring/README.md

   and related things e.g. THREEx;
   note that I've made some modifications to OBJLoader.js and MTLLoader.js, see comments therein
-- apps/include/cellLists-alt.js: list of cells grouped by database (series) and cell type (neuron/muscle)
-- apps/include/cytoscape-3.21.1.min.js: for 2D viewer
+- apps/include/cytoscape-3.21.1.min.js: for 2D viewer in neuronMaps

-- /apps/include/wa_link.js: provides a function that,
-  given a cell name, returns the WormAtlas link
+- header\*.js: helps build the header image and navigation items on all pages

 - /apps/include/floatingdialog.js: library for floating window used in apps to display stuff e.g. Cell Selector, Help Dialog etc.